wiztools/xmltime/README.md

 $ go get github.com/wiztools/xmltime
 ```

-Define the time data in XML elements as `xmltime.XMLTime` type, and when the data is unmarshalled from type RFC3339, it is converted to `time.Time` type.
+Define the time data in XML elements as `xmltime.XMLTime` type, and when the data is unmarshalled from type ISO8601/RFC3339 date string, it is converted to `time.Time` type.

 Refer the `xmltime_test.go` source code for example.